nicjo814/openmediavault-docker-br/README.md

 * Edit the xml file with your parameters
 * Run setup.sh as root
 * Optionally run "update-rc.d openmediavault-docker-br defaults" to make changes persistent over host reboots
-* Optionally run "service openmediavault-docker-br start" to start the service immediately
+* Run "service openmediavault-docker-br start" to start the service immediately
+* Finally restart any docker container that should get a new IP

 Parameters:
 * logfile:  Location of the docker logfile.